ecenursen/dbtest/docs/source/user/goktug.rst

 	Drug Companies

 2.1.
-Inserting a New Drug Company
+Adding a New Drug Company
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From the first dialog box, pick *INSERT* and provide the necessary information about the company
 in relative boxes below.
 Once you have provided all the information, click *Submit* button to finalize
 the process and add the company.

 2.2.
 Updating an Existing Company
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~